JaGoLi/libreboot-repo/www/faq.md

 NOR flashes on all current osboot and libreboot systems run on 3.3v logic.
-The ch341a has SPI flashing capabilities and it has 3.3v by default for the VCC line but data lies (e.g. MISO/MOSI) are 5v.
+The ch341a has SPI flashing capabilities and it has 3.3v by default for the VCC line but data lines (e.g. MISO/MOSI) are 5v.
 This can very easily damage your SPI flash; it may still work afterwards, and you can use your machine, but the reliability of it is now tainted.